user profile avatar

 Bio

 My heritage is Ethiopian and my ongoing relationship with my birth family back in the Horn of Africa informs my intentions to be an advocate for the voiceless and the global poor.
 I'm seeking scholarships to help me cover the cost of college, where I will be studying government and political communications with a bit of history thrown in.
 Along with my little brother and our single mother, I am a "townie" in a resort community on Long Island, New York.
 This summer is my third working in the kitchen of a snack bar at a beach club.
 In June 2025 I graduated from Phillips Exeter Academy, which gave me the honor of reading names at the graduation ceremony "in recognition of my services to the Academy."
 Exeter gave me the lifelong gift of an incredible education as a low-income student on financial aid, for which I will always be grateful., and also instilled in me the concept of "Non Sibi," our school motto, which means "not for myself."
 Eventually, I'd like to become a lawyer to use my communication skills for the benefit of the voiceless and am very inspired by the work of Bryan Stevenson’s Equal Justice Initiative.
 This year, I was lucky enough to be invited to attend the Disney Dreamers Academy, a leadership and career mentoring program for 100 high-achieving students from around the country.
-When I’m not studying hard, I enjoy ocean swimming and cooking dinner with friends.
+When I’m not studying hard, I enjoy going to the ocean or cooking dinner with friends.
 I believe in nonpartisanship and greeting the world with a smile.
 My motto is, "Reach for the Moon and even if you miss, you will land among the stars."

 Education